Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 === Smart Joining

+When two control flow paths converge, we must join their states.
-When we join two states, we don't blindly merge everything.
+But we don't blindly merge everything.
-We use BDDs to compress the representation.
-If two paths lead to the *same* (or similar) data state, we can merge their path conditions!
+When two partitions have identical abstract environments, we merge their BDD path conditions with OR.
+This keeps the representation compact.

 $ (b_1, rho) ljoin (b_2, rho) = (b_1 or b_2, rho) $